• HOME

 The Divine Comedy Illuminating Florence, Fresco in Florence Cathedral

-Despite the Ghibellines’ victory, the Guelphs ended up diving into two factions: the White Guelphs, distrustful of the Pope, and the Black Guelphs, whose loyalty to the Pope was unchanged.
+Despite the Ghibellines’ victory, the Guelphs ended up diving into two factions.
+On one side, the White Guelphs, distrustful of the Pope.
+On the other, the Black Guelphs, loyal to the Pope.
 Dante was with the White Guelphs’ faction, which, in the beginning, took control of Florence and chased the Blacks.
-However, the victory was short-lived.
+However, it was a short-lived victory.
 Supported by Pope Boniface VIII, the Black Guelphs took power in Florence.
-The new government seized Dante’s assets, and Dante was barred from the city in 1302 and sentenced to exile.
+The new government seized Dante’s assets, barred the Poet from the city in 1302, and sentenced him to exile.

-Having become an outcast, Dante spent the rest of his life traveling, mostly in the area between northern Tuscany and Emilia Romagna crossed by Dante’s train.
-In 1318, Dante moved to Ravenna, where he died in 1321.
+Having become an outcast, Dante spent the rest of his life traveling, mainly in the area between northern Tuscany and Emilia Romagna, crossed by Dante’s train.
+Finally, in 1318, Dante moved to Ravenna, where he died in 1321.
 His tomb, a beautiful Neoclassical monument, is considered the start of Dante’s Way (Cammino di Dante), the long-distance circular trekking from Ravenna to Florence and back to Ravenna.

 Dante’s train: a scenic train ride to discover off-the-beaten-path Italy